In brief:Â

 4. Get a list from the IRS via a Freedom of Information Act request

 The IRS has an Automated Lien System (ALS) database that automatically collects and files tax liens from all 50 states as well as DC.
 It’s possible to get a copy of this database by submitting a Freedom of Information Act (FOIA) request to the IRS.
-This can be done online, by fax, or by mail.
+This can be done online, by fax, or by mail, and they have clear guidelines to follow to submit your requests properly.

 As of January 1, 2023, there are no additional fees for requesting this information.
 However, the database doesn’t necessarily have all legal information related to federal tax liens, so the data could be incomplete or inaccurate.
 It’s also provided on a CD, which isn’t a very commonly-used medium these days, so you may have to find a device that can read the information.